-Machine Learning Basics: A Practical 2025 Beginner Guide
+Machine Learning Basics (2026): A Practical Beginner Guide + Examples & Projects

 AI-assisted guide Curated by Norbert Sowinski